codebyesther/methylation-pipeline/README.md

   - The script saves the gene_cgi_map DataFrame as a CSV file in the output directory.
 - Generated file(s): `gene_cgi_map.csv` in the output directory

+## 🌐 Global-Level (Patient / Timepoint) Analysis

+This workflow focuses on overall methylation trends per patient or treatment condition.

+### Generate Dotplots by Condition/Timepoint
+- Script: `scripts/global/dotplots-by-condition.py`
+- Auto-detect file(s): Excel file(s) located in the output directory that contains "fragment_ratios_matrix" in its name
+  - You had to have run Step 3 of the Preprocessing Steps (scripts/step_3_convert_to_aberrant_signals.py) for this file to have been generated in your output directory.
+- Data Processing Steps:
+  - Classifies samples into conditions (Healthy, Baseline, On-Treatment, Post-Treatment).
+  - Calculates summary statistics (Mean, Median, Standard Deviation), and generates two types of scatter plots: Median Scatter Plot and Mean ± SD Scatter Plot.
+- Generated file(s):
+  - A CSV file containing summary statistics (Mean, Median, Standard Deviation) for each condition is saved as `*_summary_stats.csv` in the plots/dotplots directory.
+  - Resulting plots are saved as `*_median_dotplot.png` and `*_mean_sd_dotplot.png` in the plots/dotplots directory.

+### Generate Trajectory Lineplots, Boxplots and Violin + Swarm Overlay Plots by Condition/Timepoint
+- Script: `scripts/global/lineplots-perpatient_v3.py`
+- Auto-detect file(s): .xlsx or .xls file(s) located in the output directory that contains "scaled_fragment_ratios_matrix" in its name
+  - You had to have run Step 3 of the Preprocessing Steps (scripts/step_3_convert_to_aberrant_signals.py) for this file to have been generated in your output directory.
+- Generated file(s):
+  - Main Plot Directory: plots/lineplots
+    - methylation_longitudinal_plot.png
+    - average_trajectory.png
+    - boxplot_by_timepoint.png
+    - violinplot_by_timepoint.png
+  - Per Patient Plot Directory: plots/lineplots/per_patient
+    - Individual patient plots in the format {Patient_ID}.png
+  - Replicate Table Directory: output/per_patient_tables
+    - Replicate tables for each patient in the format {Patient_ID}.csv
+  - Metadata and Summary Files Directory: output
+    - sample_metadata.csv
+    - summary_statistics.csv
+    - per_patient_summary.csv
+    - boxplot_summary_by_timepoint.csv

 ## 🔍 Locus-Level (CpG Island / Gene) Analysis
 This workflow zooms into locus-specific (CpG island or gene-level) methylation dynamics.